KISHORETEC/food-delivery-react-redux-app/README.md

 # Foodie - Food Delivery Web 🍕 🍔

-Foodie is a project coded by React JS, Redux Toolkit, and styled resonsively by Bootstrap, CSS, Reactstrap.
-This website was built as a food delivery website.
+Foodie is a project built from React JS, Redux Toolkit, and styled responsively by Bootstrap, CSS, Reactstrap.
+This website was built as a food delivery website which was guided by Coding With Munhib.

 ## Visuals